Kayli/logspub/sociology.md

   - experiment found
     - very high proportion of subjects would fully obey the instructions

 - stanford prison experiment [^2]
   - was designed to examine the effects of situational variables on participant's reactions and behaviors in a two-week simulation of a prison environment
   - experiment found
     - following five days, psychological abuse of the prisoners by the "guards" became increasingly brutal
     - had to stop experiment on the sixth day

+- what is religion
+  - things that surpass the limits of our knowledge (sociologist Émile Durkheim, 1915)

 ## references